questdb/go-questdb-client/README.md

 ## Pooled Line Senders

+**Warning: Experimental feature designed for use with HTTP senders ONLY**

 Version 3 of the client introduces a `LineSenderPool`, which provides a mechanism to cache previously-used `LineSender`s in memory so they can be reused without having to allocate and instantiate new senders.